 - Technology -- I truly marvel at the many wonders of the Internet, cellular phones, computers, medicine, air transportation, electricity, indoor plumbing, incandescent lighting, automobiles, GPS, iPods, etc. It changes our lives in so many tremendous ways.
 Thinking about how much the world has changed in the last 100 years makes me feel blessed to live in the time we live in.
 Being a gadget lover makes the rapid advance of technology all the more enjoyable.
 I'm thankful for the enjoyment too.

-- School -- I also feel incredibly blessed to have been able to have had the opportunities to pursue most of the intellectual pursuits I've wanted and the funding to make it possible.
+- Education -- I also feel incredibly blessed to have been able to have had the opportunities to pursue most of the intellectual pursuits I've wanted and the funding to make it possible.
+Today is my one year anniversary of officially becoming Dr. Hollar.

-- Wealth -- This might sound strange coming from a grad student who eats a lot of Ramen noodles.
-But chances are if you're reading this blog, you're one of the wealthiest people to have ever walked the face of this planet.
-Even in the midst of the current financial crisis, we live in a time of unprecedented abundance -- much of it so ubiquitous we don't even notice it (see the list of technology above).
+- Wealth -- Chances are if you're reading this blog, you're one of the wealthiest people to have ever walked the face of this planet.
+We live in a time of unprecedented abundance -- much of it so ubiquitous we don't even notice it (see the list of technology above).
 Our lifespans are longer, our opportunities greater, and many things in life are far more convenient than at any time in human history.
 I may not have all the stuff I'd like to buy, but there is very little I don't have that I truly need.

-- Health -- I am incredibly thankful for my health and to having been doctor-free for years.
+- Health -- I am incredibly thankful for my health and to having been nearly doctor-free for years.
+I'm nearly in the best shape of my life and in the last 3 years lost and kept off 30 pounds and run my first triathlon.

 - America -- I love my country and the ideals it represents.
 The more I learn about the founding of the country, the more I feel gratitude and indebtedness for the liberty and institutions that support it that has been passed to this generation of Americans.
 Our country is not perfect by any means, but I am thankful for our nation and my cultural heritage.
 There is no other place or time I'd rather live.